SalmaAlassal/Data-Structures/LinkedList/readme.md

 ![LinkedList](LinkedList.png)

-# The functions associated with ArrayList are:
+# The functions associated with LinkedList are:

 |Function|Description|
 |--|--|